 - How the project meshes with the interests of the funder

 - Examples of how the grant will help your organization fulfill its mission

-The memorandum of agreement should describe a cooperative relationship between two organizations.
-It should include a description of roles, responsibilities, terms, and the details of the partnership on which both parties agree.
+Details to include in an MOA include a description of roles, responsibilities, terms, and the details of the partnership on which both parties agree.
 It should be signed by authorized representatives of both organizations.
 Submit it with your proposal or application for a government or foundation grant.